decode-dev/Random/README.md

 Added few slides and some written woek on "RE".
 Will be adding some Programs also which I have made/cracked along the with the detail "Instructions" and also comments (Were there req.)

-Added some notes which I learned during the Project Development of "CaaS - Auditing Cloud Consistency".
-(Hope it helps !!)
 #Peace